BANTgoAE/impact2earn/nft-impact2earn-editable/README.md

 Thus, our NFT collection, Impact2Earn, helps draw attention to the issue of waste recycling and provides an opportunity to earn while we work towards improving the environmental situation in the world.

-Above is an example of code that allows implementing (not completely) the given functionality.
+Above is an example of code that allows implementing (not completely) this functionality.
 We are working on writing a fully functional version.